Periodontitis is an inflammatory disease that affects the gums and all periodontal tissues including the alveolar bone (the bone on which teeth rest).

 - Your gums bleed easily, such as when brushing.

-- Your gums are bright red, swollen or sensitive.
+- Your gums are bright red, swollen or tender.

-- The gums that have receded or detached from the tooth – teeth (creation of a pocket).
+- Gums that have receded or detached from the tooth.

 - You have a persistent and intense bad breath.